laurarvix/Crusty-Quake-Launcher/README.md

 # Building
 No dependencies are required besides DiscordRichPresence from NuGet and its dependencies as well as WinForms and .NET 6.
-Open the solution in Visual Studio 2022 and edit the DiscordAPI value in the Resources file to your own API key.
-Although currently untested you could possibly leave this blank as well, just make sure to disable Discord RPC in the settings.
+Open the solution in Visual Studio 2022.
+Create a `Resources.resx` file in the `Properties` folder with a key called `DiscordApi` and put in your own Discord application ID for its value.

 Build the solution from VS2022 from there.